Saguenay, Quebec – 7 Days

 • Centrally located hotel in Quebec City

-• Orientation tour and free time in Quebec City
+• Guided Tour and free time in Quebec City

 Shawinigan, QC: Auberge Gouverneur (1 night)